InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 In cases where the user is unable to use a .jar file, use instead from the same directory:
 "java src/main/java/Main.java"

-When the program starts running, a menu screen can be see such as this:
+When the program starts running, a menu screen similar to one below can be seen:

 ![alt text](/images/image1.png)